 Here are four things to avoid:

 These aren’t strictly a Lanzarote problem, as they operate from anywhere but Lanzarote.
 But they do target properties here as the destination is so popular.
 They put up quickie websites, post a load of properties on there for holiday letting, then take people’s money and when they arrive on the island, nobody is here to meet them as is usually promised.

 We’d suggest always speaking on the telephone before completing a booking.
 It should be easy to test their knowledge of the property and area, and most scammers will do anything to avoid having a phone conversation with you.
 If in doubt, ask them to send you some proof they own the property or are agents for it.

 Fake Charity Collectors

 These people frequent bars and hotels, often pretending to be deaf and mute, and thrust a clipboard under your nose, asking you to sign up to join a charity and hand over €10 to support it.
 The deaf and mute thing is usually not true – it’s a handy way to avoid questions if you can’t communicate with them.
-This scam is quite well organised and appears to be controlled from Eastern Europe – Policia Local in Tias released information today, suggesting there is a group from Romania running this scam right now, and asking business owners and people approached by them to call them on 112 as soon as they are spotted.
+This scam is quite well organised and appears to be controlled from Eastern Europe – Policia Local in Tias released information recently suggesting there is a group from Romania running this scam right now, and asking business owners and people approached by them to call them on 112 as soon as they are spotted.